110. Cultural Geography (Crane)

 200.1.
-Geographic Analysis of Agriculture Production in Central Ohio (Walker)
+Geographic Analysis of Agriculture Production in Central Ohio (Staff)

 In this five-week summer course we analyze different forms of agricultural production found in Central Ohio.
 Each week we engage with critical geographic readings concerning agricultural practices.
 We study sustainable agriculture, organic agriculture, agri-business, the relationship between the consumer and producer, and issues surrounding labor and agricultural production.
 Each week the class will visit a site of agricultural production related to the readings.
 No prerequisites.